TGlock/G9/README.md

   Use of route.prepare() is optional and is intended to be used in route handlers with middleware stacks.
   Common examples are 'protected' routes such as '/api/', '/admin' etc.

-  Because each handler has access to the native request and response objects, immediate responses can sent.
+  Because each handler has access to the native request and response objects, immediate responses can also be sent.

   Invoking the send_xxxx functions directly without .prepare() avoids buffering.
   Chunked / streamed responses are supported - see send_stream() and send_file() in sender.js.